Professional Work

 The churn nudge study made one thing clear: there are no guardrails for AI in UX research.
 That needed addressing.

-Draw on your hands-on experience with AI nudge design in telecom retail and your stated interest in AI, ethics, and human-centred design to build a practical framework for ethical AI integration in UX research.
+Drawing on hands-on experience with AI nudge design in telecom retail and a deep interest in AI ethics and human-centred design — a practical framework for ethical AI integration in UX research.